 The lemon detox diet is a fasting program that is often kept for 5 to 10 days, during which people consume only lemon-based mixtures with no solid foods.

-One study has concluded that a lemon detox program, consisting of organic maple and palm syrups with lemon juice, and kept for 7 days, reduces body fat and insulin resistance, without hematological changes (7).
+One study has concluded that a lemon detox program, consisting of organic maple and palm syrups with lemon juice, and kept for seven days, reduces body fat and insulin resistance without hematological changes (7).

-However, the lemon detox fasting diet can have side effects, such as fatigue, headaches, malnutrition and gastrointestinal issues.
-This diet does not help in removing toxins from the body.
-There is also no evidence that after the initial weight loss, when resuming to a normal diet, the lost weight will not be rapidly regained.
+However, the lemon detox fasting diet can have side effects, such as fatigue, headaches, malnutrition, and gastrointestinal issues.
+This diet does not help in removing toxins from the body, as is often believed.
+There is also no evidence that the lost weight will not be rapidly regained after the initial weight loss when resuming to a regular diet.

 These and other phytochemicals found in citrus fruits express strong antioxidant and hypolipidemic activities (10).

-Kaffir lime has also been studied as a potential cardioprotector agent to be used in chemotherapy (11).
+Kaffir lime has also been studied as a potential cardioprotector agent that can be used in chemotherapy (11).

-Lemons have been estimated to have a lower glycemic index than limes.
-Adding lemon juice to a meal also significantly lowered the mean blood glucose concentration.
-This effect is said to be due to the acidity of lemon juice slowing down starch digestion (12).
+Adding lemon juice to a meal significantly lowered the mean blood glucose concentration.
+This effect is assumed to be due to the acidity of lemon juice slowing down starch digestion (12).
 Hypothetically, as lime juice also has an acidic pH, we will see the same effect by using lime juice with high glycemic index foods.

-Citrus limetta or sweet lime has also been studied as a source of functional compound for the control of diabetes mellitus due to its hypoglycemic effects (13).
+Citrus limetta or sweet lime has also been studied as a source of a functional compound for controlling diabetes mellitus due to its hypoglycemic effects (13).

 Phytochemicals of citrus fruits have been associated with a decreased risk of cancers, specifically in the digestive and upper respiratory tract.
 This effect was evident even with moderate citrus fruit consumption (14).

-Key lime in particular has been studied to anticancer effects against colon, pancreatic, breast cancers, as well as lymphomas (15).
+Key lime, in particular, has been studied to have anticancer effects against colon, pancreatic, breast cancers, as well as lymphomas (15).

 Downsides and Risks

-Both lemons and limes, due to their acidic nature, can cause heartburn and aggravation of gastroesophageal reflux disease (GERD) symptoms, especially when consumed on an empty stomach.
+Due to their acidic nature, lemons and limes can cause heartburn and aggravation of gastroesophageal reflux disease (GERD) symptoms, especially when consumed on an empty stomach.

 Limes and lemons can also cause tooth erosion by wearing away the dental enamel, making teeth more sensitive, yellow and eventually causing cavities.

-To avoid this, it is better not to consume concentrated lemon or lime juice, but to water it down instead.
-You can also drink lemon or lime juice with a straw, to avoid contact with teeth.
+In order to avoid this, it is better not to consume concentrated lemon or lime juice but to water it down instead.
+You can also drink lemon or lime juice with a straw to avoid contact with teeth.